SkPhilipp/SkPhilipp/README.md

 My company: [Release Engineers](https://release-engineers.com)

 Before freelancing, I've worked my entire life as a software engineer & and security hobbyist for companies like Ahold Delhaize, DPG Media, Yenlo & a many small and large companies through consulting.
-Check out my [LinkedIn](https://linkedin.com/in/philippp) at  for more information.
+Check out my [LinkedIn](https://linkedin.com/in/philippp)  for more information.